Christopher-Schulze/Torwell/docs/TROUBLESHOOTING.md

 - The backend writes logs to a persistent file named `torwell.log` in the project directory.
 Older entries are trimmed once the file exceeds the configured line limit.
 - Each line of this file is a JSON object with `level`, `timestamp` and `message` fields.
 - If the UI fails to load, open the browser developer tools (`Ctrl+Shift+I`) to inspect console logs and network activity.
+- Failed connection attempts are recorded with `WARN` level.
+The retry counter resets when a new connection starts.
+- If `Error::Timeout` occurs, the Tor bootstrap exceeded the allowed time.
+Check your network or increase the limit.